 The Big Ice Trek is by far the most adventurous of all the tours.
 You will trek out across the icy fields of Perito Moreno for 4 hours and be exposed to the more difficult to reach highlights.
 No previous trekking experience is required for this tour either, but it is also not for the faint-hearted!
 There are age restrictions on this trek: suitable only for travelers between ages 18 and 45.
 This is definitely the most impressive and memorable manner to see the glacier.
 You will be taken around and into the glacier, hiking past lagoons and down ice caves.

 Regardless of your choice of tour, you will definitely have an unforgettable experience in this frozen land of beauty.

-For help planning your upcoming trip, call and talk with an expert travel advisor at Latin America For Less!
+For help planning your upcoming trip, talk with an expert travel advisor at Latin America For Less!

 Hendrika is Belgian but she considers herself a citizen of the world as she has lived in many different countries before moving to Peru.
 She fell in love with South America after her first visit to the continent in Bolivia, and has since then spent a lot of time traveling in the area.
 She especially enjoys Peru for its diversity, delicious food, and rich history.